Full Course description

 PDC Course Syllabus

-Once we have established that everyone can safely express themselves, without conflict, and thus found our inner balance and the balance within our newly forged community, we move into exploring the traditional permaculture syllabus, including environmentally friendly food growing; soil generation; water management; house building; alternate economics and livelihood, etc.
+Once we have established that everyone can safely express themselves, and thus found our inner balance and the balance within our newly forged community, we move into exploring the traditional permaculture syllabus, including environmentally friendly food growing; soil generation; water management; house building; alternate economics and livelihood, etc.

 Once we have explored the theory of permaculture ethics, principles and its approach to challenges, we will move on to in-depth design work and practicals (hands-on work), which solidifies the theory.